 One of the most compelling and versatile filmmakers working in Canada today, Madison Thomas was named one of Playback Magazine’s “Five Filmmakers to Watch” in 2019.
 A storyteller of mixed ancestry (Ojibwe/Saulteux & Russian/Ukrainian settler), Thomas is based out of Winnipeg, Manitoba in Treaty 1 territory.
 She has a rapidly growing number of credits as a writer, director and editor across several genres, formats and platforms.
 Her nuanced and unique work has played festivals and won awards worldwide.

-Thomas was a key director, editor, and researcher for the award-winning APTN/CBC Docu-Drama series Taken which shared the stories of Canada’s Missing and Murdered Indigenous Women and Girls for four seasons.
-Thomas and the Taken research team were honoured with a CSA nomination for their work on the series.
+Thomas was a key director, editor, and researcher for the award-winning APTN/CBC Docu-Drama series Taken, which shared the stories of Canada’s Missing and Murdered Indigenous Women and Girls for four seasons.
+Thomas and the Taken research team were honoured with a Canadian Screen Award nomination for their work on the series.

-Thomas is also a youth mentor and film advocate committed to empowering diverse and underrepresented voices.
-She is currently the co-chair of On-Screen Manitoba.
-From 2017-2019 she sat on the Telefilm Indigenous Advisory board.
-She’s taught filmmaking and life skills to youth both in Winnipeg and across Canada since 2013.
-In 2016 Thomas gave a Ted talk called “Arts in the Hood” on her journey as an artist and the importance of art for inner city and low income youth.
+Thomas is also a committed youth mentor.
+She’s taught filmmaking and leadership skills to youth with various organizations and programs both in Winnipeg and internationally since 2013.
+In 2016 Thomas gave a Tedx talk called “Arts in the Hood” on her journey as an artist and the importance of art programming for inner city and low income youth.